jtorral/patroniTraining/README.md

 ## Start etcd

 At this point we are ready to start etcd.
-Since we are not using systemctl, we will be starting it as a background job.
-Also, since in our tutorial, we use custom configurations, will need to specify the config file to use.
+Since we are **not using systemctl**, we will be starting it as a background process.
+Since in this tutorial, we use custom configurations, we will need to specify the config file to use with the --config-file option.
+Another reason for the yaml format we used.

 On pgha1 run the following command.